Last Updated on May 21, 2022

 In honor of Queen Elizabeth II, Cherries Jubilee with Chocolate Cherry Sauce is a dessert, made with dark cherries over vanilla ice cream.

 When I was a little girl, and I had been very, very good, my mother would make my favorite dessert, Cherries Jubilee.
 Okay, so now you know how old I am because that was a popular dessert in the 1960s.
 Maybe that’s one of the reasons that dark chocolate-covered cherries are my favorite candy.

-At some point, a can of dark cherries found their way into my pantry, and I decided to make them into Cherries Jubilee.
-But, I didn’t want them ordinary, I wanted mine to sing the praises of chocolate!
+At some point, a can of dark cherries found its way into my pantry, and I decided to make them into Cherries Jubilee.
+But, I didn’t want the ordinary, I wanted mine to sing the praises of chocolate!

 Considering the recent birth of the British royal baby, George, I wanted to make something “English”, even though the chef who created the dish was French.

 The dessert was created by Auguste Escoffier, who prepared the dish for Queen Victoria’s Diamond Jubilee celebrations.
 Originally, the dish consisted of pitted cherries which were flambéed with Kirschwasser.
 Someone decided later to serve that over ice cream.
 Because the dessert was impressive it became very popular, and everyone was doing it.
 Of course, that set its death knell.
 Well, it’s back, probably because of the popularity of Mad Men, a television show set in the 1960s.